biancamika/digital-garden-template/_notes/3. Permanent Notes/Banking model of education.md

 	- [[Critical pedagogy]]
 	- [[Praxis]]
 ## Notes
-The banking model of education is where an educator, positioned as the expert, attempts to ==deposit knowledge ==in the mind of their students.
++ The banking model of education is where an educator, positioned as the expert, attempts to ==deposit knowledge ==in the mind of their students.
++ This conceives of students as identical, replaceabke workers.